sireeshap/Tidings---React/README.md

 ## Available Scripts

+Some prior steps are require to run this project.

+1. Need to create your .env file in your project folder adecent to'src' folder.
+2. contact me to get details of .env file.

 First run 'npm install' to get install all node-modules
 ### `npm install`
 In the project directory, you can run: